demidovich/docker-images/images/php-fpm/7.4-alpine/README.md

 ### Install extension from source

-To compile, you need to intall the packages from environment variable $BUILD_DEPS.
+To compile, you need to intall the packages from environment variable **BUILD_DEPS**.

 ```dockerfile
 FROM demidovich/php-fpm:7.4-alpine